core-wg/comi/draft-ietf-core-comi.md

 The YANG "action" and "RPC" statements specify the execution of a Remote procedure Call (RPC) in the server.
 It is invoked using a POST method to an "Action" or "RPC" resource instance.
-The Request payload contains the values assigned to the input container when specified with the action station.
+The Request payload contains the values assigned to the input container when specified with the action statement.
 The Response payload contains the values of the output container when specified.

 The returned success response code is 2.05 Content.